RDorville/EP1000/Electronics/as_electronics.md

 ![555 Astable Circuit](images/asElect_03.png)

-&nbsp;

     - Test the circuit using TinkerCAD and observe the waveform by using an oscilloscope.
 You should be able to obtain a square wave showing the flashing of the LED on simulation.

     ![555 Astable Circuit on breadboard](images/asElect_04.png)<br>

-&nbsp;

-    - Note:  If you change the value of C1, you can change the rate at which the LED flashes.
+    - Note:  If you change the value of C1, you can change the rate at which the LED flashes.<br>
 &nbsp;
 4. Try implementing the circuit using an actual breadboard.
 You can obtain the components from T1442.<br>
 If you are stuck, here is a [Step-by-step Guide](stepbystep_breadboarding.md)
 5. Wire up an actual circuit using Veroboard/Stripboard